 4. How does Saraswat Hospital support families with cleft conditions?

-Saraswat Hospital provides free cleft lip and palate surgeries, medications, and proper aftercare for the best outcome for children.
+Saraswat Hospital provides free cleft lip and cleft palate surgeries, medications, and proper aftercare for the best outcome for children.

-Complications can occur if the cleft lip and palate are treated poorly, but with proper treatment and care, most children have minimal complications.
+Complications can occur if the cleft lip and cleft palate are treated poorly, but with proper treatment and care, most children have minimal complications.